agrosner/KPoet/README.md

 # KPoet

-KPoet is a Kotlin extensions library on top of [JavaPoet](https://github.com/square/javapoet) that helps you write code generators / annotation processors that _feel_ like actually writing Java code directly.
+KPoet is a Kotlin extensions library on top of [JavaPoet](https://github.com/square/javapoet) that helps you write code generators / addAnnotation processors that _feel_ like actually writing Java code directly.
 It provides a Kotlin DSL syntax that resembles real java code as much as possible.
 Also it attempts to make the code generator writing clear as writing native java code itself.

 Here's a (boring) `HelloWorld` class: